richardDreo/ICI_detector/docs/audio_format.md

 Before using the files in the application:

-- Files are in .mseed or .flac format
+- Files are in .mseed format
 - Sampling rate is exactly 250 Hz
-- Each file is 24h long
+- Each file corresponds to a day
 - File names and paths follow the SDS format
 - Files are organized into SDS-compliant folders
 - (Recommended) Files include a 3-minute overlap with previous/next day